-If you want to read more about the deep litter method, Mother Earth News has a great article about how the deep litter method can save you time, money and work.
+If you want to read more about the deep litter method, Mother Earth News has a great article about how the deep litter method can save you time, money, and work.

 Since I use a deep litter system, I bring a cart to the coop and shovel the partially decomposed chicken manure out.
-The manure has already started to break down, so I put it on my garden in the fall to prepare it for the spring.
+The manure has already started to break down, so I put it in my garden in the fall to prepare it for the spring.